-Year 10 Media Studies introduces concepts used in later levels of Media Studies and leads to the 3-year NCEA Media Studies course, in which students build on the skills and concepts.
-It allows students to begin examining the role media plays in their lives and the importance it has for society.
+Year 10 Media Studies introduces concepts used in later levels of Media Studies and leads to the senior NCEA Media Studies courses, in which students build on the skills and concepts.
+Students begin examining the role media plays in their lives and the importance it has for society.
+It is a suitable subject for a broad range of learners.

-During the year, students will cover close reading skills, the study of a film genre, research, and coverage of news stories where students produce their own stories.
-They will also examine animation in a wide sense, something that touches all people in this day and age.
-Students will also get practical experience in using several different media technologies which include camera, sound and editing software.
-Towards the end of the year, they show case their skills by working in small groups and producing and editing a short film which could be in any genre (this could include music videos, TV commercials, documentaries).
+During the year, students will cover close reading skills, the study of a film genre, research, how satire is used in animation, and in media production.
+Students will get practical experience in using several different media technologies which include camera, sound and editing software.
+In Term 4, they showcase their skills by working in small groups and producing and editing a short film which could be in any genre (this could include narrative films, music videos, documentaries, etc).